New AirPods Pro 3 Features You Need to Know

 Can AirPods Pro 3 replace a hearing aid?

-For mild to moderate hearing loss, the AirPods Pro 3 function as an FDA-recognized over-the-counter hearing aid.
+For mild to moderate hearing loss, the AirPods Pro 3 function as an FDA-recognised over-the-counter hearing aid.
 They are not suitable for severe or profound hearing loss.
 Always consult an audiologist for a professional assessment.

 What languages does live translation support?